ddev/ddev.com/src/content/blog/windows-ddev-setup.md

 6. In PowerShell, `wsl --install` and `wsl --update`
 7. Windows Terminal is a fantastic terminal and is installed by default these days.
 I always set it up early with "Default Terminal Application: Windows Terminal" and "Interaction->Automatically Copy Selection to Clipboard", and set Ubuntu as default, and have it auto-start on login.
 8. Once Ubuntu is installed:
-   - `sudo apt update && sudo apt install -y apt-transport-https autojump build-essential ca-certificates ccache clang curl dirmngr etckeeper expect git gnupg jq libcurl4-gnutls-dev libnss3-tools lsb-release mariadb-client nagios-plugins net-tools postgresql-client unzip vim xdg-utils zip && sudo apt upgrade -y`
+   - `sudo apt update && sudo apt install -y apt-transport-https autojump bats build-essential ca-certificates ccache clang curl dirmngr etckeeper expect git gnupg jq libcurl4-gnutls-dev libnss3-tools lsb-release mariadb-client nagios-plugins net-tools postgresql-client unzip vim xdg-utils zip && sudo apt upgrade -y`
    - `sudo snap install --classic go`
    - `sudo snap install ngrok and ngrok config add-authtoken <token>`
 9. In Windows Explorer, add my WSL2 home directory to favorites by copying it into the favorites area.